-A lot more goes into paying employees than just adding up the hours they work each week and multiplying it by their pay rate.
-You also have to account for tax withholdings.
+More goes into paying employees than adding up the hours they work each week and multiplying it by their pay rate.
+You also need to account for tax withholdings.
 Even though you probably know that you have to withhold taxes from employees’ paychecks, you might not understand exactly how to do so.
 After all, taxes are notoriously complex.
 That said, even new business owners can easily calculate the most variable federal withholding tax category: income taxes.
-But to do so, first you’ll have to master withholding allowances.
+But first, you’ll have to master withholding allowances.

 A withholding allowance is an exemption that lowers the amount of income tax you must deduct from an employee’s paycheck.
 A larger number of withholding allowances means smaller income tax deductions, and a smaller number of allowances means larger income tax deductions.
 Some employees, such as those whose tax filing status is single, may claim zero allowances.

-For tax year 2020 and onward, the IRS has introduced a new version of Form W-4 that may make determining allowances easier for certain employees.
+The IRS recently introduced a new version of Form W-4 that may make determining allowances easier for certain employees.
 This new W-4 reduces the number of sections on the form from seven to five.
-That’s because the Tax Cuts and Jobs Act no longer allows for personal or dependency allowances, though other types of allowances remain.
+That’s because the Tax Cuts and Jobs Act no longer allows for personal or dependency allowances, although other types of allowances remain.

 There is theoretically no maximum number of allowances employees can claim.
 If you get the sense that your employee is taking an exceptionally large number of allowances, you may want to consult an accountant for tax advice and ask your employee to do the same.